 - 14.1 All Officials must be members of their respective federations. - 14.2 CWWC and Confederation Council Members are the Officials by function.
-They nominate the complete team of Officials for all International Events, which includes the Technical Officers (Technical Delegate, Competition Manager, Dock Marshals and assistants), the judging team (Chief Judge, Judges) and Scorers.
-At large events, more officials can be nominated with additional duties required for a good coordination, such as Safety Captain, Chief of Course, or specific tasks manager for registration, cable operation, doping control, cable security, features, safety, TV production, water rescue, medical team, team captains coordinator etc., - 14.3 Officials achieve qualification levels by attending seminars and taking exams.
+They nominate the complete team of Officials for all International Eventsthe event sport part, which includes the Technical Officers (Technical Delegate, Competition Manager, Dock Marshals and assistants), the judging team, (Chief Judge, Head Judges, Judges) and Scorers.
+At large events, more officials can be nominated with additional duties required for a good coordination, such as Safety Captain, Chief of Course, or specific tasks manager for registration, cable operation, doping control, cable security, features, safety, TV production, water rescue, medical team, team captains coordinator etc.,

+- 14.3 Officials achieve qualification levels by attending seminars and taking exams.
 CWWC and confederation council members are elected through IWWF procedures.
-Officials for large events are selected on their area of expertise, experience in sport and availability. - 14.4 Officials qualification levels are (1 Star) to (6 Star).
-Officials will need at least the same number of stars as the event.

-For International events, all officials including the scorer will require education from an International Seminar i.e a seminar conducted by CWWC approved Instructor, held in English.
+Some Officials for large events are selected on their area of expertise, experience in sport and availability. - 14.4 Officials qualification levels are (1 Star) to (6 Star).
+Officials will need at least the same number of stars as the event. - 14.4 For International events, all officials including the scorer will require the education from an the International Seminar i.e. (Aa- Seminar conducted by CWWC approved Instructor, held in English).
 The theoretical exam will have to be passed on line before the physical seminar.